 Conscientious application marks those who work in COEBS.
 This dedication is exemplified in the quality of the education that students receive, which is reflected in the high pass rates on both teacher certification and psychology licensure exams.
 Upon graduation, students are highly sought by employers who have learned to value the moral caliber of HBU COEBS graduates.

 The Master of Education

 The Master of Education program offers a variety of degrees leading to initial certification and additional certifications.
 Students have the opportunity to earn both a MEd degree and the standard state certification for Texas schools.
 The program focus is to develop teachers and leaders in school administration and special services to be successful assets in school operations.

-The Postbaccalaureate with Certification (PBC) program is an option for attaining initial teacher certification in Texas.
+The Alternative Certification (ACP) program is an option for attaining initial teacher certification in Texas.

 This program is approved by the State Board for Educator Certification (SBEC).
-The PBC provides the opportunity for a student with a bachelor’s degree who meets the PBC admission requirements to be employed as a full-time teacher in an area school district while completing the course requirements.
+The ACP provides the opportunity for a student with a bachelor’s degree who meets the ACP admission requirements to be employed as a full-time teacher in an area school district while completing the course requirements.
 All 18 hours of graduate coursework may be applied toward a HBU Master of Education degree.

 EdD in Executive Educational Leadership

 The EdD in Executive Educational Leadership program will prepare doctoral candidates to perform in a variety of executive leadership positions.
 Graduates of the program will serve, for example, as human resource directors in private companies and non-profit organizations, superintendents, principals in public, private and charter schools, university faculty, and community college administrators.
 As educators and administrators, these graduates will lead and manage multiple campuses and departments in diverse settings in which the primary emphasis is on student learning and quality teaching.